coyeung/sample-express-crud/README.md

 ## 🚀 How to use

-- Change DB config in app/config/db.config.js
+- Edit DB config in app/config/db.config.js
-- Change Auth config in app/config/auth.config.js
+- Edit Auth config(JWT Secret) in app/config/auth.config.js
 - Run `node index.js` to start server